XuboLee/xubolee.github.io/_pages/about.md

   - /about.html
 ---

 I'm a third year Ph.
-D. student from [school of EECS](https://ei.hust.edu.cn/).
+D. candidate in [school of EECS](https://ei.hust.edu.cn/) at Huazhong University of Science and Technology, where I am advised by Prof. [Yong Xiao](https://sites.google.com/site/xyong2007/home).